-If the American economy moves into the next recession with interest rates already near zero, the markets will take the rates for all interest-bearing securities well into negative numbers, as we have already seen in Japan and Germany.
+With American interest rates already near zero, the markets will take the rates for all interest-bearing securities well into negative numbers.
+This has already happened in Japan and Germany.

 How about large-scale purchases of Gold (GLD)?

 You are probably as shocked as I am with this possibility.
-But there actually is a rock-solid logic to bringing back the gold standard; as solid as the vault at Fort Knox.
+But there is a rock-solid logic to the plan.
+As solid as the vault at Fort Knox.

-“QE on steroids,” to be implemented only after overnight rates go negative, would involve large scale purchases of not only gold but stocks, government bonds, and exchange-traded funds as well.
+“QE on steroids”, to be implemented only after overnight rates go negative, would involve large-scale purchases of not only gold, but stocks, government bonds, and exchange-traded funds as well.
 Corporate bond purchases are simply a step in that direction.

-If you think I’ve been smoking California’s largest cash export (it’s not the raisins), you would be mistaken.
-I should point out that the Japanese government is already pursuing QE to this extent, at least in terms of equity type investments and ETFs, and already owns a substantial part of the Japanese stock market.
+If you think I’ve been smoking California’s largest cash export (it’s not the raisins) you would be in error.
+I should point out that the Japanese government is already pursuing QE to this extent, at least in terms of equity-type investments and ETFs, and already owns a substantial part of the Japanese stock market.

-And, history buff that I am, I can tell you that it has been done in the US as well, with tremendous results.
+And, as the history buff that I am, I can tell you that it has been done in the US as well, with tremendous results.

 The country was in its fourth year of the Great Depression.
 US GDP had cratered by 43%, consumer prices crashed by 24%, the unemployment rate was 25%, and stock prices vaporized by 90%.
 Mass starvation loomed.